hnmiecz/starter-academic/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am interested in how social technologies impact impression formation and conversational dynamics.
+bio: I study how social technologies impact the way we think about and talk to each other using survey-based, experimental and text analysis methods.

 interests:
 - Dyadic and Group Dynamics